ULHPC/documents/slides/ULHPC_School/2015/intro_git/src/_basics.md

 #### Advices

 * __Commit early, commit often!__
-     - Commits = save points
+     - commits = save points
-     - Use descriptive commit messages
+     - use descriptive commit messages
-     - avoid (if you can): `git commit -a -m ' '`
 * Don't get out of sync with your collaborators
 * Commit the sources, not the derived files
-* Use `.gitignore` to indicate temporary files etc.  to be ignored